Location pages are an important part of your overall website structure. The approach you take depends on your own business strategy and goals.

 - Does the target market for your Location page require any additional keyword optimization that is different from its parent page?

-If the answer to both of the above questions is “no“, create an Auto-Location page.
+If the answer to both of the above questions is “no“, create an Auto-Location page and keep it synced with your homepage.

-If the answer to either of the above is “yes“, you will want to manually create a regular Location page by manually duplicating the parent page you would like to base the Location page content off of.
+If the answer to either of the above is “yes“, you have two options: you can either manually create a regular Location page by duplicating the parent page, or create an Auto-Location page and use the “Break Sync & Edit Content” feature to customize it.

-This is important because Auto-Location pages mirror the parent page they are created from, automatically applying any new updates across multiple pages.
+Auto-Location pages can either be Synced or Custom.
+Synced pages mirror the parent page they are created from, automatically applying any new homepage updates while still displaying location-specific fields like city, state, phone number, and ZIP code.

 State Auto-Location pages